GambitGamesLLC/unity-neuroguide-energy/README.md

 # unity-neuroguide-energy
 Unity3D project that utilizes the NeuroGuide hardware to show a visualizer experience.

+This application is intended to be launched as a Windows process from the [unity-neuroguide-launcher](https://github.com/GambitGamesLLC/unity-neuroguide-launcher) project, and has variables sent into it via a .json configuration system.
+You'll find more information about this system in this guide and in the [unity-neuroguide-launcher](https://github.com/GambitGamesLLC/unity-neuroguide-launcher) repository.

 In this experience, a series of block pieces form into a cube, then start spinning from one cube face to the next horizontally.
 After 3 spins, the `threshold` is reached and the "Energy Cube" becomes visible.